-Relaxing at the banks of a pristine lake entangles human mind and soul with surreal calmness.
-India’s natural vividness comprises of numerous spectacular and gorgeous lakes, much to the awe of domestic and international travellers.
+Relaxing at the banks of a pristine lake entangles the human mind and soul with surreal calmness.
+India’s natural vividness comprises numerous spectacular and gorgeous lakes, much to the awe of domestic and international travellers.
 Some are natural whereas others are artificial or man-made.
 Irrespective of their creation, they are beauty is unparalleled serving the habitat of many varieties of bird and animal species.
 My effort is to acquaint my readers with 8 such incredible lakes in India; diversified in their enigmatic charm.

 Dal Lake, Kashmir

 Lapped within an exquisite cover of sensational aura, Dal Lake is one of the most beautiful lakes in India.
 The ambience, the feel and the spirit wrapped in it are unparalleled.
 Strolling across the banks or riding on a boat, its spectacular extravaganza showers in a peaceful blessing on the visitors.

 The lake has rightfully earned the name of “Jewel of Srinagar”, a tribute to its mystic views and scenic landscape.
 Spreading across a whooping area of about 22 square km, it is a popular tourist destination for many travel enthusiasts.

 Tranquillity and serenity, intertwined in a single canvas.
 That’s how I can describe the mesmerizing beauty of Lake Pichola of Udaipur in the state of Rajasthan.
 Its picturesque grandeur has been enticing several producers and directors of the Indian film industry; a place for shooting exclusive movie acts and songs.

 Located at the backdrop of the majestic Aravalli mountain ranges, the lake offers an enchanting experience.
 The reflection of the hills on the sparkling waters; the sun rays glittering on it transform the place into a world of divinity.